5464jmy/NOCUDARuntime/pybind11/docs/compiling.rst

 Closely related, if you include pybind11 as a subproject, you can run the ``setup_helpers.py`` inplace.
-If loaded correctly, this should even pick up the correct include for pybind11, though you can turn it off as shown above if you want to input it manually.
+If loaded correctly, this should even pick up the correct include for pybind11, though you can turn it off as shown above if you want to inputPtr it manually.

 Suggested usage if you have pybind11 as a submodule in ``extern/pybind11``: